department-of-veterans-affairs/vets-website/docs/GeneratorOptions.md

 yo @department-of-veterans-affairs/vets-website
 ```

-The generator will start up and ask you a series of questions, which are explained next.

 ## Generating an application

-To generate a regular React app, the generator will ask you a series of questions.
-They are:
+After running the above command, the generator will start up and ask you a series of questions:

 ### What's the name of your application?